 In the March rule proposal, all CAGMs were required to perform source testing for total chromium and chromium VI.
 Two stack testing options were given.

-In the current rule proposal, Tier 1 CAGMs only have to test for metals if they wish to use the exemption.
+In the April rule proposal, Tier 1 CAGMs only have to test for metals if they wish to use the emission control device exemption.

 Tier 2 CAGMs must source test for total chromium and chromium VI.
 The two original stack testing options were reduced to one and revised to eliminate the need to clean the exhaust stack.